RanaFerdji/RanaFerdji.GitHub.io/README.md

     <div class="container">
         <section id="about" class="about">
             <h2>About SkillBridge Academy</h2>
             <p>We empower aspiring freelancers with practical skills in content writing, graphic design, web development, and digital marketing.
-Our courses are designed by top freelancers with 10+ years of experience.</p>
+Top freelancers design our courses with 10+ years of experience.</p>
         </section>

         <section id="courses" class="courses">